TheDublord/Pi-Tools/README.md

 # PiHole Backuper

 Little script that copies and zips your /etc/pihole directory and saves it to your home folder.
-Great for if you disabled the Webmin interface to free up apache/lighttpd for another use.
+Great for if you disabled the Webmin interface to free up port 80/443 for other uses.

+# Help-Meeeeee

+Yet another dashing little script, but this time for troubleshooting.
+If you use this, please only use the options once or else some options will create duplicate additions to a file.
+This is still a work in progress, im always looking for things to add that can generally be solved by editing a config or other file.